Great Lent

-Great Lent, or the Great Fast (Greek: Μεγάλη Τεσσαρακοστή or Μεγάλη Νηστεία, meaning "Great 40 Days," and "Great Fast," respectively), is the most important fasting season of the church year within many denominations of Eastern Christianity.
-It is intended to prepare Christians for the greatest feast of the church year, Pascha (Easter).
+Great Lent, or the Great Fast (Greek: Μεγάλη Τεσσαρακοστή, Megali Tessarakosti or Μεγάλη Νηστεία, Megali Nisteia, meaning "Great 40 Days", and "Great Fast", respectively), is the most important fasting season of the church year within many denominations of Eastern Christianity.
+It is intended to prepare Christians for the greatest feast of the church year, Easter.

 Great Lent shares its origins with the Lent of Western Christianity and has many similarities with it.
 There are some differences in the timing of Lent, besides calculating the date of Easter and how it is practiced, both liturgically in the public worship of the church and individually.

 One difference between Eastern Christianity and Western Christianity is the calculation of the date of Easter (see Computus).
 Most years, the Eastern Pascha falls after the Western Easter, and it may be as much as five weeks later; occasionally, the two dates coincide.
-Like Western Lent, Great Lent itself lasts for forty days, but in contrast to the West, Sundays are included in the count.
+Like Western Lent, Great Lent itself lasts for forty days, but in contrast to the West, Sundays are included in the count while Holy Week is not.

-Great Lent officially begins on Clean Monday, seven weeks before Pascha (Ash Wednesday is not observed in Eastern Christianity), and runs for 40 contiguous days, concluding with the Presanctified Liturgy on Friday of the Sixth Week.
+Great Lent officially begins on Clean Monday, seven weeks before Pascha (Ash Wednesday is not observed in Eastern Christianity), and runs for 40 continuous days, concluding with the Presanctified Liturgy on Friday of the Sixth Week.
 The next day is called Lazarus Saturday, the day before Palm Sunday.
-Thus, in case the Easter dates coincide, Clean Monday is two days before Ash Wednesday.

 Fasting continues throughout the following week, known as Passion Week or Holy Week, and does not end until after the Paschal Vigil early in the morning of Pascha (Easter Sunday).